 ## FAQ

-Can I scrape LinkedIn without an account?You can scrape limited public data such as basic profiles and company overviews, but access usually stops after a few page views.
-Job listings and search results require authentication, while most company data is only partially visible.
-In short, unauthenticated scraping is very limited.
+Can I scrape LinkedIn without an account?You can scrape limited public data like basic profiles and company overviews, but access usually stops after a few page views.
+Search results and most job features need authentication, so unauthenticated scraping stays limited.

 Can you scrape LinkedIn Jobs without an account?Job search results and individual job pages are public, so you can scrape them without logging in.
 Features like Easy Apply, candidate matching, and the recruiter view need an account and stay out of reach.

 What's the difference between scraping LinkedIn Jobs and using the LinkedIn Jobs API?The official Jobs API works through partner agreements and ATS integrations, so it fits approved hiring tools but stays closed to most developers.
-Scraping the public jobs surface is the practical path for everyone else; see our [LinkedIn API guide](https://scrapfly.io/blog/posts/guide-to-linkedin-api-and-alternatives) for the full API breakdown.
+Scraping the public jobs surface is the practical path for everyone else.

 [**Latest LinkedIn Scraper Code**github.com/scrapfly/scrapfly-scrapers/tree/main/linkedin-scraper](https://github.com/scrapfly/scrapfly-scrapers/tree/main/linkedin-scraper)